-Here, Sports Mole takes a look at how United could line up on Saturday.
+Here, Sports Mole looks at how United could line up for their midweek showdown with Palace.